iitis/DatagenCopulaBased.jl/README.md

 default = [6., 3., 1., 15.], reminding parameters λᵢⱼ
 are calculated from required Pearson correlation;
  * ν - is a parameter of t-student copula, the number of degrees of freedom,
-* a - is a difference of frechet bivariate copulas parameters, a = α - β.
+* a - is a difference of frechet bivariate copulas parameters, a = α - β, by default a = [0.1, 0.1, ...].

 For exemplary use see: